drkaizeng/statistics_and_engineering_lab/docs/bash/ssh.md

 ```bash
 ssh-add $path_to_saved_id_file
 ```

+!!! note
+    In light of the important info on why passphrase should be left blank, it is possible that `keychain` is no longer needed for Linux.

 Install `keychain`, which could be done using either `sudo apt-get install keychain`, or downloading a binary from <https://github.com/funtoo/keychain/releases>.
 Then add the following to `~/.bash_profile` or `~/.profile`, so that each time we log into the system (including starting a new tmux server) the passphrase is loaded by `ssh-add` (see <https://fingers-in-the-pi.readthedocs.io/en/latest/initial_setup/ssh_setup/>).
 ```bash
 # Use only the file name not the full path